easolhq/easolhq.github.io/docs/internationalisation/localisation.md

 # Localisation

-The Easol platform has built-in localisation so Creators can use the platform in their native language.

-The checkout pages on sites powered by Easol are also available in the following languages.
+The checkout pages on sites powered by Easol are available in the following languages.
 The language is automically set based on the customer's browser language preferences.

 - British English
 - American English